hyperledger/identus-cloud-agent/prism-agent/service/present-proof.md

 Replace `{CONNECTION_ID}` with the DID of the holder displayed at startup in the his Prism Agent console logs

 - **Verifier** - Initiates a Proof Request
+`challenge` and `domain` are options which is optional but reuired to protect against replay attack

 ```shell
 curl -X 'POST' \